psycopg/psycopg2/doc/src/extensions.rst

     Put together the arguments in *kwargs* into a connection string.
 If *dsn* is specified too, merge the arguments coming from both the sources.
-If the same argument is specified in both the sources, the *kwargs* version overrides the *dsn* version.
+If the same argument name is specified in both the sources, the *kwargs* value overrides the *dsn* value.

-    At least one parameter is required (either *dsn* or any keyword).
-Note that the empty string is a valid connection string.

     The input arguments are validated: the output should always be a valid connection string (as far as `parse_dsn()` is concerned).
 If not raise